nprigent/Intro2ITSecCourse/doc/slides.md

 Network security consists in :

-- controlling the access to the networks,
+- controlling the access to the network,

-- protecting the communications,
+- protecting communications,

 - filtering communications that enter and go out the network.